Brian Boyle: Pittsburgh Penguins

 After not playing in the 2020–21 season, Boyle was signed to a professional tryout contract (PTO) by the Pittsburgh Penguins on September 3, 2021.
 On October 12, 2021, it was announced that Boyle's tryout was successful, and he had signed a one-year, $750,000 contract with the Penguins.
-That same day, he appeared in his first NHL game since August 7, 2020, scoring a goal in a 6-2 victory against one of his former teams, the Tampa Bay Lightning.
+That same day, he appeared in his first NHL game since August 7, 2020, scoring a goal in a 6–2 victory against one of his former teams, the Tampa Bay Lightning.

+Broadcasting career

+On March 22, 2023, Boyle announced his retirement from professional ice hockey and that he would subsequently join NHL Network as an analyst.

 Personal life

+Boyle is the seventh of 13 children in his family.
 Boyle's younger brother Timothy was drafted in the fourth round of the 2012 NHL Entry Draft by the Ottawa Senators.

+In 1998, when Boyle was 14 years old, his father Arthur was diagnosed with renal cell carcinoma, a type of kidney cancer.
+Given a terminal diagnosis, he travelled to Medjugorje in Bosnia and Herzegovina, a Catholic pilgrimage site.
+When he returned home, a CT scan showed that his cancer had shrunk significantly, a fact he attributes to his journey.
+As of 2015 he was living cancer free and leading annual trips to the site.

-Boyle married Lauren Bedford in 2014.
-The couple has a son and a daughter.
+Boyle married his wife in 2014, and they have two children.

 On September 19, 2017, Boyle released a statement announcing he had been diagnosed with chronic myelogenous leukemia, a form of blood and bone marrow cancer treatable by medication, adding that was the cause of his absence over the summer of training camp.
 On October 24, 2018, Boyle announced that his leukemia was in full molecular remission but he would remain on medication.